Safe Routes to School National Partnership

 In 2007, the National Partnership initiated the state network project to establish Safe Routes to School networks in nine states and the District of Columbia.
 For 2010 and 2011, the project was funded in the District of Columbia and nineteen states.
 The Robert Wood Johnson Foundation (RWJF) provided a three-year renewal grant of $2,999,725 to build on policy wins from recent years, and advance built environment improvements in all 50 states and the District of Columbia.
 Specifically, in advancing state-level policy reform in seven states (Calif., Fla., Miss., N.C., N.J., Ohio and Tenn.), and in developing a national learning network to share best practices among advocates for advancing street-scale improvements and joint-use agreements that develop opportunities for cities and schools to collaborate on creating safe places for kids to play and engage in healthy physical activity

-The National Partnership is managed by a staff and governed by a Steering Committee comprised of organizations and agencies that have been developing Safe Routes to School programs and initiatives at local, state and national levels.
-Our hundreds of partners utilize their communication channels to spread the word about Safe Routes to School opportunities, news, challenges and collaborations.
+The National Partnership is managed by a staff, and our hundreds of partners utilize their communication channels to spread the word about Safe Routes to School opportunities, news, challenges and collaborations.
 The National Partnership includes such partner affiliates as the AARP, the American Heart Association, the PTA and Active Living By Design.